OrangeAcademy

 OrangeAcademy is a professional basketball club based in Weißenhorn, Germany.
 The team currently plays in the ProA, the second highest professional division in Germany.
-The team plays its home games at the Dreifachturnhalle, which has a capacity of 1,200 people.
+OrangeAcademy plays its home games at the Dreifachturnhalle, which has a capacity of 1,200 people.

 The club serves as development team of the Basketball Bundesliga side Ratiopharm Ulm, which sends its young players to the team on loan.